 4. Use Comfrey Leaves as Fertilizer

 Use the first cutting of spring leaves by chopping them up and placing them in the soil next to your garden plants.
 The leaves are high in potassium and make excellent fertilizer.
-Allow the leaves to wilt for a few hours after cutting, and then dig them into the soil to a depth of 1 to 2 inch.
+Allow the leaves to wilt for a few hours after cutting, and then dig them into the soil to a depth of 1 to 2 inches.

 Comfrey leaves compare well to composted steer manure with Nitrogen at 1.8, Phosphorous at 5.0, and Potassium at 5.3.
 If you have large amounts of comfrey and large leaves, you can layer them over garden beds and use them as mulch.